Search

 photo by Peter Crosby

-The field trips gave me a more holistic understanding of the realities of farming, in practice and in context.
+These field trips gave me a more holistic understanding of the realities of farming, in practice and in context.
 Being a farmer has become one of the lowest-paid vocations, especially if your farm is not industrial-scale.
-Despite that, all the farmers we met emphasized the importance of paying their workers a living wage or salary and providing good working conditions and culture.
+Despite that, all the farmers we met emphasized the importance of paying their workers a living wage or salary, and providing good working conditions and good work culture.
 They also attested to the need, from a business perspective, to constantly adapt, get creative, play to their strengths, and find their niche.
 For some, that means going above & beyond to grow and market a popular food product, such as organic micro-greens; for others, it looks like hosting kids’ summer camps, or “farm stays” for city folks.

 photo by Peter Crosby

-Every farm is different and unique, both in terms of physical variables like soil type, water availability, microclimate, native species, etc., and in terms of what kind of work the farmer is willing and able to do, since some methods are more labor- or time-intensive than others.
+Every farm is different and unique, both in terms of ecological variables like soil type, water availability, microclimate, native species, etc., and in terms of what kind of work the farmer is willing and able to do, since some methods are more labor- or time-intensive than others.
 For example, “no-till” has become a popular way to protect and regenerate soil, and to sequester carbon, but it doesn’t necessarily work everywhere.
 When a farm’s soil is mostly clay, which gets water-saturated and compacted very easily, no-till might not be the most efficient or effective solution.

 Before coming to the farm, I didn’t have many preconceived ideas about farming or off-grid living; my intention was to be open to whatever the experience had to teach me.
 I came without expectations, and I left with a heart full of gratitude, and a mind full of questions to ponder and ideas to share.
 It made me re-think what I truly need, and what brings my life meaning and joy.